quakelive-server-standards/quakelive-server-standards/_myservers/README.md

 In the next step, if you want to evolve the Quake Live experience for the players of your servers, you will want to add new minqlx plugins to your server.
 This repository helps you in doing so by providing an [overview](https://github.com/quakelive-server-standards/server-standards/tree/master/minqlx-plugins/_plugins#readme) over all known minqlx plugins, sorted by categories.
 It also contains the [Git repositories](https://github.com/quakelive-server-standards/server-standards/tree/master/minqlx-plugins/_plugins) which contain all these known minqlx plugins as Git sub modules.
 If you cannot see them, you need to run the Git command `git submodule init`.

-Start by adding your list of minqlx plugins to the `autoexec.cfg`.
+Start by adding your list of minqlx plugins to the `_myservers/autoexec.cfg`.
 The definition will overwrite the list of all installed minqlx plugins which is created by the Docker container.

 ```
 set qlx_plugins "balance, docs, essentials, log, permission, plugin_manager, commands, listmaps"
 ```

-If tested your additional minqlx plugins and think, they are improving the Quake Live experience, you are ready to [contribute](https://github.com/quakelive-server-standards/server-standards/tree/master/minqlx-plugins#participating) it back to the Quake Live Server Standards repository.
+If you have tested your additional minqlx plugins and think, they are improving the Quake Live experience, you are ready to [contribute](https://github.com/quakelive-server-standards/server-standards/tree/master/minqlx-plugins#participating) it back to the Quake Live Server Standards repository.

 ## Composing your server configurations with Docker